 1.21 In terms of Section 72 of the FMA, the JSE, the chief executive officer, a director, official, other officer, employee or representative or any member of the controlling body or committee of a controlling body, is not liable for any loss sustained by or damage caused to any person as a result of anything done or omitted by the JSE, chief executive officer, other officer, employee, representative or member in the bona fide performance of an obligation or function under or in terms of the FMA or the Requirements.

-1.22 No applicant issuer or its directors, officers or holders of securities, including nominees, an auditor or reporting accountant specialist shall have any cause of action against the JSE, or against any person employed by the JSE, for damages arising out of any statement or announcement made in terms of paragraph 1.20, unless such publication was made either grossly negligently or with wilful intent.
+1.22 No applicant issuer or its directors, officers or holders of securities, including nominees, an auditor or reporting accountant specialist shall have any cause of action against the JSE, or against any person employed by the JSE, for damages arising out of any statement or announcement made in terms of 1.20, unless such publication was made either grossly negligently or with wilful intent.

-1.23 The JSE shall not be responsible or liable to any person for any loss or damage resulting from -
+1.23 The JSE shall not be responsible or liable to any person for any loss or damage resulting from:

 (a) negligence, on the part of the JSE or on the part of any employee or agent of the JSE;